microsoft/maro/docs/source/key_components/rl_toolkit.rst

 Individual policy updates, however, may or may not occur within the policy manager itself depending on the policy manager type used.
 The provided policy manager classes include:

-* ``LocalPolicyManager``, where the policies are updated within the manager itself;
+* ``SimplePolicyManager``, where the policies are updated within the manager itself, sequentially or in parallel through multi-process;
-* ``MultiProcessPolicyManager``, which distributes policies amongst a set of trainer processes to parallelize policy update;
-* ``MultiNodePolicyManager``, which distributes policies amongst a set of remote compute nodes to parallelize policy update, but for each policy, only one node would be assigned to.
-Thus the node number should be less than or equal to policy number;
-* ``MultiNodeDistPolicyManager``, which distributes policies amongst a set of remote compute nodes to parallelize policy update, while supporting to divide one policy to multiple remote compute nodes.
-The node number can be greater than the policy number.
-Moreover, it will perform auto-balance during training, which dynamically adjusts the number of compute nodes for policies according to their experience number.
+* ``DistributedPolicyManager``, which distributes policies amongst a set of remote compute nodes to parallelize policy update.
+Moreover, a trainer allocator performs auto-balance during training, which dynamically adjusts the number of trainer nodes for policies according to the experience/agent/policy number.

 .. image:: ../images/rl/policy_manager.svg
     :target: ../images/rl/policy_manager.svg
     :alt: RL Overview

+The ``DistributedPolicyManager`` runs a set of ``policy_host`` for policy-level parallel, which independently update their own policies.
+For each ``policy_host``, experience data is divided and send to several assigned trainers for data-level parallel. ``policy_host`` is a process that hosts the update of a policy.
+The policy-to-trainer allocation(mapping) is decided by a ``TrainerAllocator``, which dynamically adjusts trainer node numbers for policies according to the experience/agent/policy number.

 Core Model
 ----------